Silicon Valley Orthopaedics

 Trauma is an injury caused by an external force.
-At Silicon Valley Orthopaedics in Fremont, California, Nic Gay, MD, and Masi Reynolds, MD, provide trauma care for orthopaedic injuries that affect any part of your musculoskeletal system, including fractures.
+At Silicon Valley Orthopaedics in Fremont, Los Gatos, Menlo Park, and Foster City, California, Nic Gay, MD, Masi Reynolds, MD, and George Thabit III, MD provide trauma care for orthopaedic injuries that affect any part of your musculoskeletal system, including fractures.
 For expert trauma care, call the office or schedule an appointment online today.
 Same-day appointments are available.

 Trauma care is an area of medicine that specializes in diagnosing and treating critical injuries that affect life or limbs.
 These may include injuries following a car accident, bad fall, or sports-related injury.